Azure/aistudio-copilot-sample/README.md

 ai chat --interactive --function src/copilot_aisdk/chat:chat_completion
 ```

-## Step 5: Test the co-pilots using chatgpt to evaluate results
+## Step 5: Test the copilots using a chat completion model to evaluate results

 To run evaluation on a copilot implementations:
 ```